PureIsntHere/x64-zt/README.md

 # x64 ZoneTool (Modified)

-> **⚠️ NOTICE**: This is a modified version of x64 ZoneTool for personal projects and is **NOT** part of the official x64 ZoneTool project.
+> **NOTICE**: This is a modified version of x64 ZoneTool for personal projects and is **NOT** part of the official x64 ZoneTool project.
 This fork includes custom features and modifications not present in the upstream repository.

 A fastfile unlinker and linker for various x64 Call of Duty titles.